engineyard/ey-docs/pages/basic-git-commands.md

-# Basic Git Commands
+# Introduction to Basic Git Commands

-Now that you have your local environment setup, we want to give you a brief background on our favorite version control system, Git.

 ## What is git?
-Git is a version control system.
+[Git](http://git-scm.com/) is a version control system.
 While there are numerous uses for Git, we will highlight using it to manage the changes you make to your project.
 Check out the links at the bottom for some more ideas and uses for Git.

 ## Basic Commands